CristopherNim/WGU-D206/D212/D212 Task 1.md

 ### C.  Perform data preparation for the chosen dataset by doing the following

 1. Describe **one** data preprocessing goal relevant to the clustering technique from part A1.
 - We will turn our categorical columns into 1's and 0's.
-The pandas function get_dummies will turn the columns into binary.
-The 1's are for yes = True and the 0's stand for no = False.
+The panda's function get_dummies will turn the columns into binary.
+The 1's are for yes = True, and the 0's stand for no = False.

-2. Identify the initial dataset variables that you will use to perform the analysis for the clustering question from part A1, and label _each_ as continuous or categorical.
+2. Identify the initial dataset variables that you will use to analyze the clustering question from part A1, and label _each_ as continuous or categorical.
 - ![[Pasted image 20210527182853.png]]
 - ![[Pasted image 20210527183020.png]]

 3. Explain _each_ of the steps used to prepare the data for the analysis.
 Identify the code segment for _each_ step.
 ![[Pasted image 20210530210617.png]]
-- First we created a loop to grab the numeric features for the dataframe.
-Then we grab those numeric features and put them into a list.
-We follow that up and create a new dataframe with only numeric features.
-Finally we normalize the numeric features and make a new dataframe with the normalize numeric features.
+- First, we created a loop to grab the numeric features for the data frame.
+Then we hold those numeric features and put them into a list.
+We follow that up and create a new data frame with only numeric features.
+Finally, we normalize the numeric features and make a new data frame with the normalized numeric features.
 - ![[Pasted image 20210530210956.png]]
-- We do the same for the categorical features, but instead we turn the categorical features into binary columns using the get_dummies function.
+- We do the same for the categorical features, but instead, we turn the categorical features into binary columns using the get_dummies function.
 - ![[Pasted image 20210530211057.png]]
-- Lastly we merge the two dataframes back into one using the pandas concat function.
+- Lastly, we merge the two data frames back into one using the pandas Concat function.
 4. Provide a copy of the cleaned dataset.
  ✅️